Rajiv Malhotra

-Rajiv Malhotra (born 15 September 1950) is an Indian-born American right-wing Hindutva ideologue and the founder of Infinity Foundation, which focuses on Indic studies, and also funds projects such as Columbia University's project to translate the Tibetan Buddhist Tengyur.
+Rajiv Malhotra (born 15 September 1950) is an Indian-American author, public intellectual, and a public proponent of Hindutva.
+He is the founder of Infinity Foundation, an organisation known to focus on Indic studies, and financially aid Columbia University's project to translate the Tibetan Buddhist Tengyur.

-Apart from the foundation, Malhotra promotes a Hindu nationalist view of Indic cultures.
-Malhotra has written prolifically in opposition to the western academic study of Indian culture and society, which he maintains denigrates the tradition and undermines the interests of India "by encouraging the paradigms that oppose its unity and integrity".
+He has been called a Hindu nationalist, due to his prolifically writing in opposition to the western academic study of Indian culture and society, which he maintains denigrates the tradition and undermines the interests of India "by encouraging the paradigms that oppose its unity and integrity".
+Malhotra has authored books that cover subjects such as civilisational studies, comparative religion, philosophy of science that espouse ideals of Indic traditions and their position in the global discourse.

-Biography

-Malhotra studied physics at St. Stephen's College, Delhi and computer science at Syracuse University before becoming an entrepreneur in the information technology and media industries.
-He retired early in 1994 aged 44, to establish the Infinity Foundation in Princeton, New Jersey, in 1995.
-Besides directing this foundation, he also chairs the board of governors of the Center for Indic Studies at the University of Massachusetts, Dartmouth, and advises various organisations.
+Early life and education

+Malhotra was born on September 15, 1950 in New Delhi, India.
+He earned his undergraduate education in physics at St. Stephen's College, Delhi.
+He subsequently moved to the United States where he earned a degree in computer science from Syracuse University.

+Career

+In 1995, Malhotra established Infinity foundation in Princeton, New Jersey.

-Malhotra had been a speaker at an international conference held over the Center for Indic Studies, University of Massachusetts Dartmouth and was a board member of the Foundation for Indic Philosophy and Culture at the Claremont Colleges.
+Malhotra had been a speaker at an international conference held at the Center for Indic Studies, University of Massachusetts Dartmouth and was a board member of the Foundation for Indic Philosophy and Culture at the Claremont Colleges.
 He also wrote extensively on internet discussion groups and e-magazines.

 In October 2018, Malhotra was appointed an honorary visiting professor at the Centre for Media Studies at Jawaharlal Nehru University, Delhi.
 On 6 November 2018, he delivered his first lecture organized by the School of Sanskrit and Indic studies on the topic of Sanskrit non-translatables.
+As of May 2026, Malhotra serves as the chairman of Center for Indic Studies.